nx-dotnet/nx-dotnet/docs/core/generators/library.md

 - (string): The name of the solution file to add the project to

 - (boolean): Should the project be added to the default solution file?

+### skipSwaggerLib

+- (): By default, if using webapi template, an additional library is scaffolded for swagger files.
+This skips that setup.